 Perspective is everything.
 I was reminded of this in the middle of the second of our seven swims, through the Adriatic Sea.
 We were making our way along the beautiful Dalmatian coast, in a Marine Protected Area outside the ancient city of Zadar.
 Again I was swimming 10 kilometres, this time accompanied by hard-working photographer, Kelvin Trautman.

 I think Kelvin ended up doing a lot more swimming than I did – and he was lugging his camera in its underwater housing!
 He would swim ahead of me, focus his lens, dive down to get an underwater angle, come back up to check he’d got the shots, then sprint ahead to get in front of me again.
 He did this for about seven kilometres of the swim.
-And then he saw a cliff that provided a wonderful opportunity to gain a new perspective on what we were doing.
+Then he saw a cliff that provided a wonderful opportunity to gain a new perspective on what we were doing.

 So he climbed out of the water, ran up to the top of the cliff, took pictures from up there – directing me all the time – sprinted back down, and jumped back in the water to carry on with the swim.